MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-mde-redirection.md

 This setting can be enabled again at any time.

-Once disabled, accounts aren't routed to security.microsoft.com, and you will once again have access to the former portal - securitycenter.windows.com or securitycenter.microsoft.com.
+Once disabled, accounts aren't routed to security.microsoft.com, and you'll once again have access to the former portal - securitycenter.windows.com or securitycenter.microsoft.com.

 ## Related information